reinvanleirsberghe/hackcamp.angular/src/app/component-di-pipe/README.md

 #### Features:

+   - Display all mock movies
+      - Picture
+      - Hover information
+    - Display all mock categories
+    - Filter by category
+    - Make active a category when selected
+    - Toggle Sidebar
+    - Implement search in sidebar

+#### Bonus
+  - In sidebar component, add ordering by ASC/DESC

+#### Breakings:
+  - Template syntax

+#### TODO :

  - Split in several components using the CLI.
 Make sure your application is still working
     - MovieList => movie-list
       - Movie => movie
         - MovieHoverInfo => movie-hover-info